The second-largest city in Sweden, Gothenburg is slowly attaining popularity.

-Since it is a maritime city, it has several well maintained and well planned ports from the beginning of the 17th century when Swedish Empire had substantial power.
+Since it is a maritime city, it has had several well-maintained and well-planned ports since the beginning of the 17th century, when the Swedish Empire had substantial power.

-Haga is famous for its humongous cinnamon bun, called the Hagabullen which is a specialty of the area.
+Haga is famous for its humongous cinnamon bun called the Hagabullen, which is a specialty of the area.

 The Gothenburg Museum of Art is a sight to behold with its majestic architecture and impressive collection.

 It was first opened in the year 1923, on the official day of Gothenburg's International Exhibition.